jessepav/lacygoill-wiki-backup/vim/vim9.md

 not processed  in the same  context as a callback.
 It's processed in  the same context as a mapping; i.e. outside any script.

-Bottom line: It is not always obvious whether  `s:` can be omitted in front of a function name.
-You'll have to learn by trial and error.
-However, you should be able to avoid  these issues if you omit the quotes around the function name (you can also omit `function()`, unless you need a partial).
+Anyway, you can *always* avoid the issue  by dropping the quotes around the name of the function.
+For a partial, you will still need `function()`.

 ---